samodom/UIKitSwagger/Color.md

 **Component Structure**

 The following component structures are provided for convenience.
-Each one conforms to `Equatable`.
+Each one conforms to `Equatable` and a protocol called `UIColorComponents`.

 ```swift
 struct UIColorRGBComponents {